orphu/mcdungeon-docs/configuration.rst

 [entrances.biomeid,biomeid,...]

-You can list as many biome IDs as you like in one list.
+You can list as many biome IDs as you like.
 If no list exists for a specific biome, the default list will be used.

-Biome IDs can be found in the `Minecrft Wiki <http://www.minecraftwiki.net/wiki/Biome#Biome_numbers>`.
+Biome IDs can be found in the `Minecrft Wiki <http://www.minecraftwiki.net/wiki/Biome#Biome_numbers>`_.

 ==========================    ===
 ==========================    ===